soraxas/firmware/README.md

   - terminology:
     - switch means loading the target keymap and reseting layer-switching context
     - toggle refers to activating a layer and remaining there (plus the activated layer is pushed onto layer stack)
-    - hold refers to activating a layer once the command is executed and switching back once the activation key is released (plus the activated layer is pushed onto layer stack and then removed again)
+    - hold refers to activating a layer, waiting until the key is released and then switching back (plus the activated layer is pushed onto layer stack and then removed again)
   - implementation details:
     - layer stack contains information about switch type (held  or toggle) and a boolean which indicates whether the record is active.
 Once hold ends or untoggle is issued, the corresponding record (not necessarily the top record) is marked as "inactive".
 Whenever some record is marked inactive, all inactive records are poped from top of the stack.
     - the stack contains both layer id and keymap id.
 If keymap ids of previous/current records do not match, full keymap is reloaded.